FLOE Field Programs

 Oregon and Washington sardine

 A National Ocean Partnership Program study has been investigating combinations of LIDAR, acoustics, and other data sources to determine the distribution of sardines and the relationships with environmental parameters.
 Partners include the NOAA Ocean Exploration and Research, Northwest Fisheries Science Center, the University of Washington, Oregon State University, and Flying Fish, LTD. The overall approach is to combine the data from instruments that have different space and time scales to get a more complete picture than any one a instrument alone can provide.
-The left image below illustrates this concept.
+The schematic below illustrates this concept.
 This effort builds on previous work in the area in collaboration with the NOAA Southwest Fisheries Science Center.

 J. H. Churnside and J. J. Wilson, Power spectrum and fractal dimension of laser backscattering from the ocean, Journal of the Optical Society of America A, 23(11), 2829-2833, doi:10.1364/JOSAA.23.002829, 2006.